remipassmoilesel/spring-k8s-demo/README.md

 As said on top, this is a night project, I've done it after work in few days, so a lot of things can be improved.

+- Share sessions, maybe with Redis
+- Change communication protocols, use Protobuf or Avro
 - Make a chart per application, in order to deploy them separately,
 - Add a CI/CD example, with a Sonarqube analysis
 - Use Kubernetes statefulset for databases